 Company Registration ( Formation/ Incorporation/ Setup ) in Manipur, India

-Get professional consultancy for Company Setup and registration Services in Manipur state of India at most affordable rates.
+Get professional consultancy for company registration and setup Services in Manipur state of India at most affordable rates.
 GKS Consulting has served private limited companies, public limited companies, one person companies, limited liability partnerships etc all over the country.
 Apart from company Setup in Manipur we also provide company conversion services, Foreign direct invest (FDI) assistance, NRI tax and business consultancy etc.

 We have helped more than 100 companies in the state of Manipur in places such as; Imphal, Bishnupur, Churachandpur, Chandel, Porompat, Senapati, Thoubal, Tamenglong, Okhrul, Lamphelpat etc. Some of the poplar industries in the state that use our services are Handlooms, handicrafts, sericulture, food processing, bamboo processing, IT, hydro power and tourism.